MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 - **UDFs (User-Defined Functions)**: Memory used by custom functions
 - **Internal Spark metadata**: Information for tracking RDD lineage

-**Critical**: Spark makes no accounting of what you store here or whether you respect the boundary.
+**Critical**: Spark does not track what you store here or enforce its boundary.
 If you exceed this memory, you'll get `OutOfMemoryError` exceptions and Spark won't be able to help you.
 It's entirely on you to manage this space wisely.

 #### 3. Unified memory region